jupyterlab/jupyterlab/docs/source/user/notebook.rst

 Trust
 ^^^^^

-JavaScript and HTML in notebooks created on other machines is not trusted, which results in sanitization of HTML and interactive outputs not being displayed until the notebook is explicitly trusted.
+JavaScript and HTML in notebooks created on other machines are not trusted, which results in sanitization of HTML and interactive outputs not being displayed until the notebook is explicitly trusted.